alisamirali/boardly/README.md

 The only project management tool you need to plan and track work across every team.

-An end-to-end full stack Jira clone, all with workspaces, projects/epics, tasks, kanban boards, calendars, editing and deleting tasks, an invite system, a role-based access control system, image uploads, analytics, authentication, and more!
+An end-to-end full-stack Jira clone, all with workspaces, projects/epics, tasks, kanban boards, calendars, editing and deleting tasks, an invite system, a role-based access control system, image uploads, analytics, authentication, and more!

 ## Key Features